blambov/cassandra/Trie_memtable_next.md

     - deletion-aware can have normal content (ordered or not) and alternate branches
     - alternate branches are range tries, with their two slots and logic

+- implement proper return path treatment in InMemoryTrie delete

 # TODOs

-- implement proper return path treatment in deletions
 - implement everything needed for deletion-aware

+- Add tests for prefixed ranged throughout (subtrie, ranges, intersection, range merge, range intersection, deletion-aware)

 - `hasContent` flag
 - `hasDeletionBranch` flag on deletion-aware